 Ashley Furniture’s Role in the American Community

 For instance, Ashley’s is the main supporting company of Operation Shut Eye.
-A partnership between Tempure-Pedic and the furniture manufacturer to help donate top-quality mattresses and campaign furniture to the USA.
+A partnership between Tempur-Pedic and the furniture manufacturer to help donate top-quality mattresses and campaign furniture to the USA.
 Special Forces.
-These include active duty and retired servicemen alike, needless to say, this token of appreciation to the men who risk their lives spells out a great sense of community.
+These include active duty and retired servicemen alike.
+Needless to say, this token of appreciation to the men who risk their lives spells out a great sense of community.

-Furthermore, there’s a sales percentage that goes out to funding different health research services.
-Mayo Clinic for one receives a chunk of donations to accelerate their cell-based advancements on heart defects.
+Furthermore, there’s a sales percentage that goes out to fund different health research services.
+Mayo Clinic, for one, receives a chunk of donations to accelerate their cell-based advancements on heart defects.

 Another association that receives considerable donations from the company is the American Heart Association.
 The Red Sofa Tour partnership helps raise awareness on cardiovascular disease, which is a massive problem in the United States.

 Last but not least, Ashley Furniture is also a Hope to Dream partner, which donates bed sets and mattresses to under-served children worldwide and of course in the USA.
 Ultimately, this initiative’s impact in America has been considerable, further improving the system.